 Marking the end of traditional shared dormitory style mental healthcare wards in Liverpool

 Mersey Care NHS Foundation Trust is forging ahead with plans to create a modern state of the art mental health facility on land at Mossley Hill, Liverpool, which the Trust owns.
-This new site pave the way for the end of dormitory wards in the city.
+This new site paves the way for the end of dormitory wards in the city.

 We update this page regularly with news and pictures as this exciting new development progresses.
 You can also see artists’ impressions of what the finished building will look like in 2025.